QLED vs OLED – Which Is Best?

 Samsung’s Neo QLED TVs combine the quantum dots with a mini LED backlight for an even brighter picture and better local dimming control.

-Their latest QD-OLED technology applies the quantum dots to OLED panels for even better results.
+Similarly, their latest QD-OLED technology applies the quantum dots to OLED panels for better brightness and color gamut.

 Nano IPS

-LG is the main manufacturer of IPS panels and they use their own technology called ‘Nano IPS‘ to enhance the LED backlights of their displays.
+LG is the main manufacturer of IPS panels and they use their own technology called ‘Nano IPS‘ to enhance the LED backlights of their LCDs.

 LG’s Nano IPS technology is more represented in desktop monitors, particularly in gaming displays such as the LG 27GP850.